List of The Bold and the Beautiful characters introduced in the 2010s: Adele

-Adele is portrayed by Taja V. Simpson.
+Adele was portrayed by Taja V. Simpson from 2012 to 2013.
 She was Katie Logan's assistant while she controlled Spencer Publications.
 Katie also frequently trusted Adele to look over her son, Will Spencer.
 Bill Spencer Jr., Katie's husband, took over the company, and Adele was fired and replaced by Bill's trusted assistant, Alison Montgomery.

 Carter Walton

 Carter Walton, portrayed by Lawrence Saint-Victor, made his first appearance on January 31, 2013.
-In July 2020, Walton was upped to series regular status.
+In July 2020, he was promoted to series regular status.

-Carter Walton comes to Los Angeles to visit his adopted brother, Marcus Forrester (Texas Battle), who had also been adopted by the Forresters.
+Carter comes to Los Angeles to visit his adopted brother, Marcus Forrester (Texas Battle), who had also been adopted by the Forresters.
 Marcus proudly introduces Carter to his family, especially his wife, Dayzee Leigh.
 When Marcus brags about Dayzee's organizational skills, he runs across some mysterious adoption papers.
 Dayzee admitted she had long ago helped a woman named Maya Avant give up her baby for adoption since Maya was being wrongly jailed for a crime.
 Maya had recently returned and wanted her baby back, and Dayzee felt she might be in trouble since she had allowed attorneys to handle the adoption and did not know if money had changed hands.
 Carter studied the papers and informed Dayzee that Maya had a legal right to know who had adopted her baby.

 Carter helped Marcus and Dayzee search for the adoptive family of Maya's daughter, only to find out that they had all died in a car crash.
 Later, Carter met Marcus' cousin, Rick Forrester.
 Rick explained that Forrester Creations had been having some problems with patents and counterfeit designs, and Marcus suggested that Rick hire Carter since that was Carter's area of legal expertise.

 Carter met Maya and asked her out, not knowing that Maya had been interested in Rick until she found out Rick was hiding his identity as a Forrester.
 Carter brought Maya to the Forrester mansion for a dinner party and was oblivious when Maya was uncomfortable seeing Rick with his girlfriend, Caroline Spencer.
 He tries to woo Maya, but she is not interested.

 Caroline gets an unsuspecting Carter involved in her next scheme to break up Rick and Maya.
 He is cast in a web series and is surprised yet excited when he learns that Maya has been cast in the show as well, thanks to Caroline.
 Later, Rick and Maya break up and Carter proposes to Maya.
 After hesitating, she said yes.
 She soon hit on Rick, which angered Carter and caused their breakup.